dlo91/dlo91/README.md

-- 👀 I’m interested in Python, AI, and ML.
+- 👀 I’m interested in Python, Automating tests, and ML.
 - 🗺️ New Orleans, LA.

 <!---